- Places to Explore

 The final resting place of Sir Walter Scott and his wife, and the most peaceful and secluded of the Borders abbeys, the "gentle ruins" of Dryburgh Abbey sit on parkland in a loop of the Tweed.
-The abbey suffered from English raids until, like Melrose, it was abandoned in 1544.
+The abbey, founded in 1150, suffered from English raids until, like Melrose, it was abandoned in 1544.
 The style is transitional, a mingling of rounded Romanesque and pointed early English.
 The north transept, where the Haig and Scott families lie buried, is lofty and pillared, and once formed part of the abbey church.

 - Great American Vacation: Find Your Next U.S. Trip with Fodor's